gilgert/pdsnd_github/README.md

 4. washington.csv

 ### Credits
-The starter file and data for this application was provided by Udacity
+The starter file and data for this application were provided by Udacity